DevExpress-Examples/wpf-mvvm-framework-ui-services-eventtocommand/Readme.md

 }
 ```

-In this case, it is necessary to take the clicked [ListBoxItem](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.listboxitem) and obtain its **DataContext** - this is what the [EventToCommand](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.EventToCommand) should pass to the **EditCommand** as a parameter.
+In this specific instance, you must obtain the **DataContext** for the clicked [ListBoxItem](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.listboxitem).
+This is what the [EventToCommand](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.EventToCommand) should pass to the **EditCommand** as a parameter.
 This operation is performed by the custom **ListBoxEventArgsConverter**:

 ```csharp
 using DevExpress.Mvvm.UI;